barnese3/Fly-Docs/responseCache.md

 Additionally, when the server returns a response, it also emits a collection of HTTP headers, describing its content-type, length, and more.
 This information is cached along with the body of the response.
 This information includes Response.headers (the Headers object associated with the response), Response.status (the status code of the response), Response.url (the URL of the response) and more.

 Caching was created to improve app performance.
-The goal of response object caching is to eliminate the need to constantly send and receive requests and responses.
-Therefore, this method of response caching ultimately reduces the number of network round-trips and network bandwidth requirements.
+The goal of Response object caching is to eliminate the need to constantly send and receive requests and responses.
+Therefore, this method of Response caching ultimately reduces the number of network round-trips and network bandwidth requirements.

 #### Up Next: global cache API (add link)